charlietw/hours-tracking/README.md

 ### Purpose
 I created this app to track my hours for a company I work for via a CLI.
 It will store start time, end time, total hours/minutes worked, reasons for work, and will create a table for you to send to whoever needs it.

-This relies heavily on the excellent [gspread](https://gspread.readthedocs.io/en/latest/) library.
+This app makes use of the excellent [gspread](https://gspread.readthedocs.io/en/latest/) library.

 ### Requirements